jerodev/php-irc-client/readme.md

     $client->on('motd', function (string $motd) { });

-Emmited when the server sends the message of the day to the client.
-If message of the day is multiple lines, this event might be emitted multiple times.
+Emitted when the server sends the message of the day to the client.
+If the message of the day is multiple lines, this event might be emitted multiple times.

 | Name | Type | Description
 | --- | --- | --- |